 The Hours tab is a powerful tool for independent workers or freelancers who track time together but bill hours separately.
 Marking your project hours as billed on the Hours page is much quicker than doing it from the project’s page, where you’d need to filter though everyone else’s entries.
 In the Hours tab you can see every logged time entry within a selected time period.
 When you first enter the Hours tab, click the Calendar icon to adjust the timeframe you’d like to see.

-Once hours are marked as “billed” they cannot be changed by Normal and Limited users.
+Once hours are marked as “billed” they cannot be changed by Manager and Employee level users.
 Only account Admins are able to adjust them in this state.

 Here’s a helpful guide to marking hours as “billed”…and “unbilled,” in case you made a mistake!
 Nothing’s permanent.
 Except delete.
 Once you delete something in Timely, it’s gone.